-The Mining Code, approved by Law 31/11, of 23 September 2011 ("Mining Code") is the cornerstone of the legal regime of the mining industry.
+The Mining Code, approved by Law 31/11, of 23 September 2011 ("Mining Code"), is the cornerstone of the legal regime of the mining industry.
 This statute regulates the activities of exploration, evaluation, reconnaissance, mining and marketing of mineral resources in general.
-In addition to the above statute, other relevant statutory and regulatory acts need to be considered, including: (i) Order 255/14 of 28 January 2014 of the Ministry of Geology and Mines, on monitoring of posting of bonds and payments of surface fee and royalties under the Mining Code; (ii) Presidential Decree 2/14 of 2 January 2014, on the Market Regulation Agency for Gold, whose main purpose is to organise, regulate and supervise the gold market; and (iii) Order 2/03 of 28 February 2003 of the National Bank of Angola, which establishes the foreign exchange regime for the holders of mineral rights.
+In addition to the above statute, other relevant statutory and regulatory acts need to be considered, including: (i) Presidential Decree 231/16, of 8 December 2016, which classifies rare metals and rare earth elements as strategic minerals; (ii) Presidential Decree 163/16, of 29 August 2016, which approves the policy for the marketing of rough diamonds; (iii) Presidential Decree 158/16, of 10 August 2016, which approves the mineral administrative infringements regime; (iv) Order 255/14 of 28 January 2014 of the Ministry of Geology and Mines, on monitoring of posting of bonds and payments of surface fee and royalties under the Mining Code; (v) Presidential Decree 2/14 of 2 January 2014, on the Market Regulation Agency for Gold, whose main purpose is to organise, regulate and supervise the gold market; and (vi) Order 2/03 of 28 February 2003 of the National Bank of Angola, which establishes the foreign exchange regime for holders of mineral rights.